chinamike65/hugo-tuolesi/content/book6/book6en.md

 The right view of the Gelug School is the right view of the Middle Way, which is learned through debating scriptures, paying equal attention to listening, thinking, cultivating, speaking, debating, and emphasizing.

-Hearing: First of all, the Dharma must be consummated by listening to the Dharma.
+Hearing: First of all, the Dharma must be learned by listening to the Dharma.

-As a disciple of the Gelug School, you must first learn the Dharma of the sutra.
+As a disciple of the Gelug School, you must first learn the Dharma of the sutras.
 For an ordinary lama, it takes 15 years to learn through debating scriptures.
 Those with better skills also need to study for seven or eight years.
 It takes seven or eight years to learn the tantra method, and it takes more than twenty years in total.

 Therefore, the monks of the Gelug School are very consummate in their study and reflection.